The 5 best website builders for small businesses

 How we test website builders for small businesses

-Our main testing categories for website builders are:
+Our main testing categories for website builders and how we weighted them are:

-• Website Functionality: 25% – the capabilities of a builder beyond just design elements, like SEO and marketing tools.
+• Website functionality: 25% – the capabilities of a builder beyond just design elements, like SEO and marketing tools.

-• User Experience: 25% – how user-friendly and intuitive a website builder is for people of all skills and experience levels.
+• User experience: 25% – how user-friendly and intuitive a website builder is for people of all skills and experience levels.

-• Design Features: 15% – the look and visual layout of a website created using the website builder, including themes, templates and AI assistance.
+• Design features: 15% – the look and visual layout of a website created using the website builder, including themes, templates and AI assistance.

 • Reputation: 5% – a combination of competitor reviews, online and market analysis, and user feedback to determine the overall reputation of the builder.